The General series: The Squadron / Squadrones

 Barbarian Military Government established by the descendants of the 2nd Cruiser Squadron.
 Despite having conquered the Civil Government Southern Territories some 200 years ago, and resisting at least one prior Civil Government expedition to retake the lost Territories, the Squadron is less developed than the Brigade, and with a more maritime orientation.
 Ruled by a hereditary king, bearing the title of "Admiral," the Squadron does not have a standing army, but in times of war calls forth the "war levy" composed of all male Squadron members of fighting age.
 Armed with flintlock muskets, blunderbusses, axes and broadswords, Squadron warriors traditionally fight under household banners or associations and are noted for delivering frenzied charges into close combat with their foes.
 The Squadrones can be likened to the Germanic or Norse berserkers, both from physical appearance (they are described as large, pale-skinned and well-built and some with Suebian knots) and from their apparent love for combat; it is shameful in their culture to shun or flee from battle.
 In Raj Whitehall's campaign in the Southern Territories, the Squadrones literally charge into the fire of the Civil Government field guns and are comprehensively defeated.
 Residents of the Squadron's lands speak the dialects of Spanjol and Namerique, remnants of Spanish and French/English respectively.
 This state is modeled on the Vandals of Belisarius's time.

 The Skinners

 Barbarian nomads employed by the Civil Government as mercenaries.
 Notorious anarchists, with a reputation for marksmanship, dog riding, and atrocities.
 The Skinners speak a mangled mixture of English and French, "Paytoiz".
 They are reminiscent of the Huns.
 There are many references to the Skinners coming from French Canada, particularly Quebec.
 One of the groups is the "Trois Rivière" tribe.
 There are also examples of French Canadian names.
 This also explains the mixture of French and English.

+The Stalwarts and the Guard

+Namerique-speaking barbarians living on the northern frontiers of the Brigade.
+More savage than the Brigaderos (the favorite sport of the Stalwarts is said to be fratricide), both groups are beginning to migrate south to escape the Skinners.
+The Stalwarts and the Guard are modeled after the Lombards and the Franks respectively.